RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 Standards and laws don’t usually specify builds for products or brands, so options A and B are incorrect.
 Expert opinion, while useful, is not sufficient to demonstrate due care in many cases; option D is not the best response.

-### Question # 59 - Which of the following is essential for getting full security value from your system baseline?
+### [important tricky] Question # 59 - Which of the following is essential for getting full security value from your system baseline?
 A. Personnel training
 B. Documentation
 C. Host-based intrusion detection system (HIDS)
 D. Encryption
 Answer: B.

-In order to understand, optimize, and re-create your secure baseline, proper and full documentation is absolutely essential.
+In order to understand, optimize, and **re-create your secure baseline, proper and full documentation is absolutely essential**.

 Personnel training is important for secure system use, but it is not an element of baselining.
 Option A is incorrect.
 A secure baseline for a given system may include HIDS and/or encryption, but they are not essential elements, so options C and D are incorrect.

-### Question # 60 - Which of the following is essential for getting full security value from your system baseline?
+### [important tricky] Question # 60 - Which of the following is essential for getting full security value from your system baseline?
 A. Capturing and storing an image of the baseline
 B. Keeping a copy of upcoming suggested modifications to the baseline
 C. Having the baseline vetted by an objective third party
 D. Using a baseline from another industry member so as not to engage in repetitious efforts
 Answer: A.

-An image of the baseline should be stored securely, preferably in more than one location (to include the archive, the disaster kit, and any alternate site, to name a few).
-It is essential to have a copy on hand for reconstructing the environment during contingency operations, and it is also useful for audit/review purposes.
+**An image of the baseline should be stored securely, preferably in more than one location (to include the archive, the disaster kit, and any alternate site, to name a few).
+It is essential to have a copy on hand for reconstructing the environment during contingency operations, and it is also useful for audit/review purposes**.

 Option B is incorrect because planned modifications are not yet part of the actual baseline.
 Option C may be a good answer in some situations; however, it is not essential, and option A is still a better answer.
 Option D is incorrect because every environment (and, therefore, the baseline used in that environment) should be exclusively tailored for the organization using that environment.

-### Question # 61 - Patching can be viewed as a configuration modification and therefore subject to the organization’s configuration management program and methods.
+### [very important] Question # 61 - [Patching] can be viewed as a [configuration modification] and therefore subject to the organization’s configuration management program and methods.
 What may also be an aspect of patching in terms of configuration management?
 A. Patching doesn’t need to be performed as a distinct effort; patching can go through the normal change request process like all other modifications.
 B. Any patches suggested or required by vendors to maintain compliance with service contracts must be made immediately, regardless of internal process restrictions.
 C. Any patches suggested by third parties should not be considered as they may invalidate service contracts or warranties and negatively affect the organization’s security posture.
 D. The configuration or change management committee or board may grant blanket approval for patches (at a certain impact level) without the need to go through the formal change process.
 Answer: D.

-In order to ensure timely application of patches, patching may receive blanket approval and only be reviewed by the committee or board after the fact for final approval.
+**In order to ensure timely application of patches, patching may receive blanket approval and only be reviewed by the committee or board after the fact for final approval**.
 Requiring normalized processing for patching may delay patching and expose the organization to undue risk; option A is thus incorrect.

 Patching still needs to involve testing and confirmation to avoid interoperability and additional security problems, making option B incorrect.
 Third parties can identify security problems as well as vendors; external patches need to be considered as well as vendor patches.
 Option C is thus incorrect.

-### Question # 62 - Clustering hosts allows you to do all the following except _______________.
+### Question # 62 - [Clustering hosts] allows you to do all the following [except] _______________.
 A. Meet high-availability demands
 B. Optimize performance with load balancing
 C. Enhance scalability